KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/hypostases/hypostases.md

 * Spins around while taking on the form of a rocket, deploying three Fire Seeds to reignite itself.
   * The amount of fuel regained is dependent on how many seeds were not extinguished, with a small amount restored if all seeds were extinguished.
   * The progress of refueling will be visible under the boss' health bar.
-  * The Fire Seeds can be destroyed using elemental aura application.
+  * The Fire Seeds can be destroyed using Elemental aura application.
 * Like all other Hypostases, it has a Clap Move.
 Quickly flies next to the player and forms a large wall, which folds in a "clapping" motion very quickly, dealing damage in an area in front of the wall.

 </TabItem>